 The proposed Ag Gag bills in other states failed to pass.

 2012-2013 Legislative Session

-At least eleven states have introduced Ag Gag legislation so far in 2013, including Arkansas, California, Indiana, Nebraska, New Hampshire, New Mexico, North Carolina, Pennsylvania, Tennessee, Vermont and Wyoming.
-The bills vary in language, but several include mandatory reporting provisions, such as New Hampshire's proposed legislation requiring whistleblowers to report animal abuse and turn over videotapes and other documentation within 24 hours or face prosecution.
-These provisions, which the sponsors claim solve the problem of silencing would-be whistleblowers, actually make it easier for companies to isolate those who speak up and retaliate against them.
+Eleven states introduced Ag Gag legislation in 2013, including Arkansas, California, Indiana, Nebraska, New Hampshire, New Mexico, North Carolina, Pennsylvania, Tennessee, Vermont and Wyoming.
+The bills varied in language, but several included mandatory reporting provisions, such as New Hampshire's proposed legislation requiring whistleblowers to report animal abuse and turn over videotapes and other documentation within 24 hours or face prosecution.
+These provisions, which the sponsors claimed solve the problem of silencing would-be whistleblowers, actually make it easier for companies to isolate those who speak up and retaliate against them.
 FIC blogged about the numerous reasons mandatory reporting provisions are problematic.

 Why is Undercover Video Essential?

 When it comes to bringing horrific truths to the public eye, undercover footage and images are often an effective outlet for whistleblowers who otherwise risk retaliation when speaking up.
 Going through "proper channels" to report abuse often results in supervisors intimidating those employees who have made complaints to keep quiet.